hhromic/traefik-fwdauth/examples/traefik/README.md

 # Traefik Example

+> [!NOTE]
-> **Note:** The example in this directory assumes that you have Docker running
+> The example in this directory assumes that you have Docker running
 > in [swarm mode](https://docs.docker.com/engine/swarm/).

-To run the example, first edit the Traefik stack in `stacks/traefik.yaml` to customise the OIDC Issuer URL and Client ID for your environment.
-Also edit the secret in `secrets/client-secret` to customise the corresponding Client Secret.
+To run the example, first edit the Traefik stack in `stacks/traefik.yaml` to customize the OIDC Issuer URL and Client ID for your environment.
+Also edit the secret in `secrets/client-secret` to customize the corresponding Client Secret.

 Then, deploy the Traefik stack:
 ```